Flandy85/examen-Roslagens-V-rme/README.md

 # examen-Roslagens-V-rme

+# In gitignore contains:

+node modules
+package-lock.json

+# Installation instructions

-# Download Wordpress starter from https://sv.wordpress.org/ and do local installation
+Download Wordpress starter from https://sv.wordpress.org/ and do local installation

-# In wp-content -> theme directory folder, download this project as a zip or clone with terminal.
+In wp-content -> theme directory folder, download this project as a zip or clone with terminal.
-# In gitignore contains: node modules

 # Plugins for gulpfile.js
 install the following in gulpfile.js: